oipwg/oip-ddx-light/zec-integration-full-proposal.md

 To solve this, private finances & private spaces need to be interoperable with public transactions and a public space.
 The ZOMG white paper says “the time to take back our freedom is now” - we agree.
 When we began working on an uncensorable pubic index in 2014, no one thought that censorship or demonetization would become a serious problem.

-Now, it’s common knowledge - censorship is a frequent topic of YouTube videos as well as main stream media segments, the US government has been frequently discussing changes to section 230, OnlyFans just changed their terms because of pressure from their payment processor and then changed them back when the pressure was removed, and apps like Rumble, Gab, BitChute, Signal & Telegram prove users want freedom and privacy.
-While these new platforms profess to offer freedom, it isn’t transparently baked into the technical design, so they are still vulnerable to these problems.
-If a new platform gets big enough or experiences some kind of controversy, they will likely face pressure to demonetize or censor from payment processors, server hosts, CDNs or domain registrars.
+Now censorship is a frequent topic of YouTube videos as well as main stream media segments, the US government has been discussing changes to section 230, OnlyFans flipflopped on their terms because of payment processor pressure, and apps like Rumble, BitChute, Signal & Telegram prove users want privacy & freedom.
+While these new platforms profess to offer freedom, it isn’t baked into the technical design so they are still vulnerable.
+If a new platform gets big enough or experiences some kind of controversy, they will likely face pressure from payment processors, server hosts, CDNs or domain registrars.

 # Proposed Solution

 To live freely, we need to be able to speak, share and transact in both private and public.
+Private finances & private spaces need to be interoperable with public transactions and a public space.

-We propose to add interoperability with Zcash to the Open Index Protocol specification.
+We propose to add interoperability with Zcash to Open Index Protocol (OIP) - initially for private payments to unlock indexed information, and ultimately to create private indexing of information using the Zcash encrypted memo field.
+In Phase 1 of our work, we'll also build a Zcash branded Youtube-style web app we've been calling "Ztube."

-Open Index Protocol is a layer two specification for how to index information in a fully decentralized way.
-It currently uses the Public Index Network (formerly Florincoin) to store public metadata, initially used BitTorrent & currently uses IPFS for file storage and distribution, and uses BTC, RVN & PIN for payments.
-Here are some demos of other projects that have used it:
+OIP is an open source specification for a fully decentralized worldwide index and file library for data publishing, file distribution and facilitating direct payments.
+Here are some demos of other projects using it:

 * [Property records - Medici demo](https://www.youtube.com/watch?v=EA8Qshjqs_E)
 * [Influencer content - Streambed demo](https://www.youtube.com/watch?v=60sYPGWol5c)